 Even the cheaper shock collars these days might still do this (which is why it’s wise not to go cheap with a training collar – the more expensive collars come from more established companies with more knowledge).

-Nowadays, the reputable companies are making ‘E Collars’ & ‘Training Collars’.
+Nowadays, the reputable companies are making ‘E Collars’ & ‘Training Collars’ which are part of a remote handheld system that controls the collar.

 Their collars have arguably better features like the ability to send sounds, vibrations or stimulations as cues to the dog, to make it less about shocking the dog, and more about alerting them when they feel or hear the stimulus they are trained to react to.